matthewsausner/configurex-test/README.md

 Try the app by visiting [configurex-test-msausner.c9users.io](https://configurex-test-msausner.c9users.io/).

-## Setup

-These instructions are only required if you wish to setup the server on your local machine.
+## How to setup server on a local machine

 First compile dependencies into a jar using Maven: